rpdelaney/l4d2-tourney-rules/rules.md

 will result in a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

-To report match results, [TBD].
+To report match results, post in the [#results](https://discord.gg/GUKu4aJ) channel.
 Include a screenshot of the final scores.
-Results will not be accepted via email, Steam instant messenger, or the Steam Community.
+Results will not be accepted via any other medium.

 #### 5.1.4 How to schedule a match